dissyulina/trivia-world/README.md

    - There’s a conditional system that a user gets when they are entering the Landing Page.
       * **Modal to input username** - If the user has never played the game on that device before (no data in the local storage is detected), the user will see a modal pop-up that welcomes the user to the game and prompts the user to input their username.
       * **Welcome greetings to last player** - If the user has played the game on that particular device before, on the landing page there’s a welcome greeting with the last username that played on that device before.
-   - **Change Players Button** - Still related to the username, the change player button is available at the top left of the landing page, to allow the users to change players even if they are using the same device.
+   - **Change Players Button** - Still related to the username, the Change Player button is available at the top left of the landing page, to allow the users to change username even if they are using the same device.
+When the user clicks the Change Player button, it will automatically save the current player's achievement on the local storage.
+A modal will show up to prompt the user to input a username.
 If the users input an existing username, the game will load all the username’s previous data and achievements.
-All of the users’ achievements will be saved on the local storage so that the user can conveniently resume their playing.
    -  On the landing page, there are 3 main buttons: Play button, How To Play button, and Contact button, which all will lead to other pages.
 As the users click the Play button, they will be brought to the Wheel page, the How To Play button will bring users to the How To Play page and the Contact button to the Contact page.
    - Footer is placed at the bottom of the page.